lucianpls/QB3/performance/performance.md

 ## Introduction

+This is a performance comparison of the QB3 image compression relative to PNG.
-QB3 is a lossless image compression algorithm able to compress natural images measurably better than PNG, while being forty times faster than PNG for 8 bit data.
-QB3 can compress all integer type raster data, with multiple color bands.
-QB3 is based on a portable, low complexity, single pass compression algorithm with no measurable memory overhead and no external dependencies.
+QB3 is a lossless image compression algorithm sixty times faster than PNG for 8 bit data while compressing natural images measurably better.
+QB3 can compress all integer type raster data and multiple color bands.
+QB3 is based on a portable, low complexity, single pass compression algorithm that has no measurable memory overhead and no external dependencies.
-The compression speed depends on the input, but less so than in most other formats.
-QB3 is able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.
-This document describes the performance of the QB3 image compression compared to PNG.
 PNG (Portable Network Graphics) is a widely used lossless image format, based on the DEFLATE compression algorithm used by the ZIP archives.
 The image specific part of PNG is a filter applied to the input data before compressing it with DEFLATE.
 The filter is selected from